Our promotion of British values in school

 The Rule of Law

 Our pupils will encounter rules and laws throughout their entire lives.
 We want our pupils to understand that whether these laws govern the class, the school, the neighbourhood or the country, they are set for good reasons and must be adhered to.

 This understanding of the importance of rules will be consistently reinforced through assemblies and our curriculum.
 The involvement of our pupils in the creation of the school rules helps them to understand the reasons behind the rules and the consequences if they are broken.
 In lessons we allow opportunity to debate and discuss the reasons for laws so that children can recognise the importance of these for their own protection.
 Throughout the year we welcome visits from members of the wider community including police, war veterans, the fire brigade and many more.
 We believe that clear explanations and real life stories emphasise the importance of the rule of law for our pupils.

 We invest a great deal of time in creating a positive culture in our school, so that children are in a safe environment where choices and freedoms are encouraged.
-In lessons, learning tasks (challenges) are often left for the child to decide upon.
-We encourage children to choose the task that will challenge them, giving them more freedom to determine their own learning.
 We offer a range of clubs which pupils have the freedom to choose from, based on their interests and we educate children on their rights and personal freedoms as well as supporting them in recognising how to exercise these freedoms safely.
 At Langland we believe that valuing choice and freedom in daily school life will foster a value for individual liberty as the children embark upon their adult lives.

 Mutual respect is at the core of our school life.
 Pupils learn to treat each other and staff with great respect.
 This is evident when walking around Langland and in the classrooms.